RAK4600 Breakout Board AT Command Manual

 This command is used to set the UART operation from AT configuration mode to data transmission mode.

-, the network server will receive an uplink hex value of 415A0D0A
+, the network server receives an uplink hex value of 415A0D0A

 , Z=0x5A